preejackie/GSoC-2019-LLVM/index.md

 The primary aim is to develop a proof-of-concept of speculative compilation to understand how it works, whether we can improve & solidify in future llvm release for all to use.
 Now that we know about ORC we can jump into my project, Are you ready?

 ## Speculative Compilation:
-This is a project I spend my summer on!
+This is the project I spend my summer on!
 The main aim of this project is to hide compilation time which is mingled with the App execution time.
 Okay, but how to do that?
     Orc supports concurrent compilation - the key idea here is to use this feature to lookup symbols early before they even get executed.
 By using the additional core’s you can reduce your total execution time :) But how do we choose what to compile early?
 That’s the key ingredient of this entire work, speculating intelligently, that is knowing which function will likely be called next.

 ### High Level Design